 Last week, my project Rewriting Global Orthodoxy: Oriental Christianity in Europe between 1970 and 2020, has been granted funding by the European Research Council.
 This ERC-Advanced project (#ERCAdG) is scheduled to start in October 2019, at Radboud University Nijmegen, Faculty of Philosophy, Theology and Religious Studies in cooperation with the Institute of Eastern Christian Studies.
 The project team will consist of three phd’s and two postdocs who will work with the PI.
-It may take a bit of time before officialy hiring procedures will start, but for those interested in the project, here’s a short summary of what it entails, including a brief description of what kind of researches we welcome to apply.
+It may take a bit of time before hiring procedures will start, but for those interested in the project, here’s a short summary of what the project entails, including a brief description of what kind of researchers we welcome to apply.
 If you’re interested to join, or know people who might fit the project, let us know.

 Over the last fifty years, Oriental Orthodox Christians (Armenians, Copts, Syriacs/Arameans, Ethiopians and Eritreans) from the Middle East and Africa have settled in Europe, fleeing war-related violence and societal pressures.
 One of the prominent aspects of religious practice of these transnational Oriental communities is their strong emphasis on the writing and publishing of texts.
 These include traditional religious texts (from liturgy to history), re-translated and re-contextualized texts, and completely new texts.
 From simple leaflets and books to sophisticated internet productions where text is persuasively embedded in sound and image, these textual practices aim to transmit the religious heritage to a new generation in an increasingly globalized context.